jillsanderson/DEWPAT/image-complexity-dev/README.md

 ## Visual Acuity

 We provide a simple method of accounting for visual acuity blurring effects, based on [AcuityView](https://github.com/eleanorcaves/AcuityView), induced by the real sizes and distances of the objects and visual systems involved.
 Call `python preprocess.py --help` for usage help.

+Run: python preprocess.py <input_image or folder name> <csv> <output_folder_name> --verbose

+Can be run on a single image or folder of images.
+Must also input a .csv file with headings Image,	Width, Distance, MRA (minimum resolvable angle) and cells populated with image name (including file extension; e.g., aequatorialis_B24-0.png), numerical width (e.g., 42.847), numerical distance (e.g., 1000), numerical MRA (e.g., 0.08).
+Note that width and distance must be in the same units.
+In the example above, the units is mm (1000mm corresponds to 1m viewing distance).

 ## Acknowledgements